Rotating spirals in oscillatory media with nonlocal interactions and their normal form: Existence of Solutions and Validity of the Normal Form

 In this section we prove the existence of solutions to the normal form, i.e. equation \eqref{e:cgl}.
 We use this result together with the analysis presented in Section \ref{s:normalform} to show the validity of this equation.

-Notice that our definition of the normal form includes all higher order terms, including those summarized in the expression $\rmO(\eps|w|^4w)$.
+Notice that our definition of the normal form includes all higher order terms, including those summarized in the expression $\rmO(\ep|w|^4w)$.
 Although we don't have a precise description for them, we can still prove the existence of solutions to equation \eqref{e:cgl} using the implicit function theorem, provided these higher order terms are all well defined.
-As shown in Proposition \ref{p:existence} this is just consequence of Lemma \ref{l:nonlinearities}.
-As a result we are able to establish the existence of solutions to this normal form, and show that they are valid in a neighborhood of $(\eps,\mu) = (0,\mu^*)$, where $\mu^*$ is an arbitrary number different from zero.
+As shown in Proposition \ref{p:existence}, which we recall and prove below, this is just consequence of Lemma \ref{l:nonlinearities}.
+As a result we are able to establish the existence of solutions to this normal form, and show that they are valid in a neighborhood of $(\ep,\mu) = (0,\mu^*)$, where $\mu^*$ is an arbitrary number different from zero.

 The above result, together with the Lyapunov-Schmidt reduction presented in Section \ref{s:normalform}, then imply the existence of small amplitude solutions to the steady state equation \eqref{e:main_steady}.
 These solutions take the form,